Znerf/ClassAnalysis/README.md

 Note::<br/>

-mtcnnface.py<br/>
+<b>mtcnnface.py</b><br/>
 It is library for mtcnn face detection with eye nose and mouth detection with points.
 It is imported from modules.mtcnn.
 It has a error on bounding box creation right now. so MTCNN is not finished use mtcnn library pip install mtcnn and you can use it directly.<br/>

-facerecog.py<br/>
+<b>yolofacerecog.py</b><br/>
 This program doesnot have training program.
 It has to be added first .
 In this modules, it has imported modules/facenet.py and it file located at dataset/facerecog for datafile and embeddings.
-Also, pretrained/facenet
+Also, pretrained/facenet.
+It has used yolo as well.

-File strucutre<br/>
+<b>File strucutre</b><br/>
 1. dataset  --> All the files that are fed to NN <br/>
 2. documentation --> document of this project as well as ouput screen shots<br/>
 3.